See the Orion meteor shower peak this week

 The Orionid meteor shower is so-called because its peak activity has the shower radiant in Orion.

 A meteor shower’s radiant is the position in the sky from where the shower meteors appear to emanate.
-In this case the Orionids' radiant is near the star Betelgeuse in Orion (see the illustration at the top of this page).
+In this case the Orionids' radiant is near the star Betelgeuse in Orion.

 Peak activity occurs when we pass through the densest part of the stream, and from our perspective the incoming trails appear to originate from the shower radiant, which slowly moves over the duration of the shower.

-The Orionids are associated with comet 1P/Halley, the first such object to be determined as a periodic, or short-period, comet.
+The Orionids are associated with comet 1P/Halley, the first such object to be determined as a periodic comet.

 Find a dark location, free from stray light, and allow about 20 minutes for your eyes to adapt to the darkness.
 This will help you see more stars and more meteors.

 Make sure you have a clear, unobstructed view and, if possible, view in groups.
 This means that you'll have more eyes on the sky to spot a meteor.

 You could even take it in turns to note down meteors as others spot them, creating a scientific record of your observations by the end of the evening.